hlzz/mirror/README.md

 Feel free to submit issues if you have any questions.

-### Update 01/11/2019
-We've made the benchmark of Oxford (or Paris) simply.
-You only need to prepare the oxford dataset images (download from the official [website](http://www.robots.ox.ac.uk/~vgg/data/oxbuildings/)) and run `pipeline.sh', see "Note on Oxford5K or Paris6K" for details.
-Using the default settings in the script, you can easily achieve **0.915** mAP on Oxford5K.

 ## Prerequisites
 The code base has been tested under TensorFlow 1.5 (CUDA 8.0) to TensorFlow 1.7 (CUDA 9.0), using Python 2.7.12.